alexandernst/monks/README.md

 Also, Monks will ```just work```.
 What this module does to ```just work``` is hijack/replace all (relevant/interesting) syscalls from the syscall table.
-While this is risky, it will allow you to have a similar tool to Monks for Windows, without having to recompile the kernel.
+While this is risky, it will allow you to have a similar tool to Procmon for Windows, without having to recompile the kernel.

 Yet another reason: I have fun doing it!
 I don't seek for this project to be